The ability to identify metal is a valuable skill for many operations such as welding, machining, cutting, and fabricating.

 Traditional Testing Method

-Some popular traditional testing methods are Appearance, Spark, Rockwell, and Brinell Harness.
-Generally, the benefit of these tests is that they are the cost-efficiency but the disadvantages include the strong dependency on personnel experience and the methods could damage the samples.
+Some popular traditional testing methods are Appearance, Spark, Rockwell, and Brinell Hardness.
+Generally, the benefit of these tests is that they are the cost-efficiency, but the disadvantages include the strong dependency on personnel experience and the methods could damage the samples.

 Spark test is conducted by allowing a piece of metal to touch the high-speed portable or stationary grinder with enough pressure to create a spark of stream.
 An experienced metal worker visually inspects the spark stream to identify the metals and considers the length, color and form of the spark stream before identifying the metal.